anyaevostinar/anyaevostinar.github.io/classes/257-s25/lab-git.md

 ![Repository with a README.md file](git-lab-images/Step2-3.png)

 ## Step 3: Make a local version of your repository
-For this next set of steps, you will need access to a terminal.
+For this next set of steps, you should open VSCode and work through its Terminal.

 We don't currently have a local version of our repository.
 To create one, we can clone the remote repository.

-First, go to a terminal, and create a directory.
-This is where your local repository will live.
+First, go to a terminal, and create a directory for this class `CS257`.
+This is where your local repository will live (and is a good place to keep all the other repositories you will use for this class).
 (Use your newly-acquired Unix skills to do so!)

 Now we're ready to rock.
 Go to the GitHub page for the repository that you created.
 Click on the green "Code" button.
 You should see something that looks like this: